Athenachc/Athenachc/README.md

 ## Hi there~ 👋

-- 🌱I'm interested in robot manupulation and robotics design
+- 🌱I'm interested in robot manipulation and robotics design
 - 📫 How to reach me: athenacheungac[AT]gmail[DOT]com
 <!--
 **Athenachc/Athenachc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.